fmi/java-course/homeworks/02-movie-review-sentiment-analyzer/README.md

     /**
      * @param word
-     * @return the number of occurrences of the word in all reviews */ int getWordFrequency(String word);
+     * @return the number of occurrences of the word in all reviews.
+     * If {@code word} is a stopword, the result is undefined.
+     */
+    int getWordFrequency(String word);

     /**
-     * Returns a list of the n most frequent words found in the reviews, sorted by frequency in decreasing order *
+     * Returns a list of the n most frequent words found in the reviews, sorted by frequency in decreasing order.
+     * Stopwords are ignored and should not be included in the result.
+     *
      * @throws {@link IllegalArgumentException}, if n is negative */